 - Do you know how much is too much, or too little?

-If you are like so many that feel they just don’t understand parrot nutrition well enough to make changes to their bird’s diet, we have put together a parrot nutrition course, Cooking for Parrots, that is meant for people like you who want to do better, but just don’t know how.
+If you are like so many that feel they just don’t understand parrot nutrition well enough to make changes to their bird’s diet, we have put together a parrot nutrition course that is meant for people like you who want to do better, but just don’t know how.

-Cooking For Parrots answers all your questions about nutrition, provides you with a seasonal feeding system that lasts an entire year and offers over 100 additional recipes that your birds will love.
+Natural Feeding System Cookbooks answers all your questions about nutrition, provides you with a seasonal feeding system that covers an entire year and offers over 100 additional recipes that your birds will love.